intimanjunath/Neural-network-using-numpy-keras-pytorch-and-jax/README.md

 This repository presents a comprehensive exploration of building a three-layer neural network for a non-linear regression task using various frameworks and techniques.
 The goal of the project was to demonstrate how to implement the same basic neural network using multiple approaches, ensuring a deep understanding of model construction, data processing, and training mechanisms across different libraries.

-## Project Overview

-The project focuses on constructing a neural network that consists of an input layer, two hidden layers, and one output layer, designed to learn a non-linear mapping from three input variables to a target value.
-The target is generated from a non-linear equation with added noise, and the input data is visualized with a 3D scatter plot (using color to represent the target).

 ## What Was Accomplished